NeVerTools/MOCO/docs/source/index.rst

-Autonomous Systems to Formal Models (AS2FM)
+MOdel COmpiler (MOCO)
 ===============================================

-This is the documentation of the AS2FM tools from the `CONVINCE project's <https://convince-project.eu/>`_ toolbox.
-Besides illustrative :doc:`tutorials <../tutorials>` on how to use the provided scripts, their :doc:`API <../api>` is documented to foster contributions from users outside of the core project's team.
+This is the documentation of MOCO, a mantainability fork of AS2FM, originally developed from the `CONVINCE project <https://convince-project.eu/>`_.
+Besides illustrative :doc:`tutorials <../tutorials>` on how to use the provided scripts, the :doc:`API <../api>` is documented to foster contributions from users outside of the core project's team.

 Overview
 --------

-The purpose of the provided components is to convert all specifications of components of the robotic system under investigation into a format which can be given as input to model checkers for verifying the robustness of the system functionalities.
+The purpose of the provided program is to convert all specifications of components of the given robotic system into a format which can be given as input to model checkers for verifying the robustness of the system functionalities.
+It is intended for use with `GRAPE <https://github.com/NeVerTools/GRAPE>`_ and `SCAN <https://github.com/convince-project/SCAN>`_, respectively a development tool and a model checker.

-AS2FM focuses on converting the model of the system, provided as a combination of `Behavior Tree (BT) XML <https://www.behaviortree.dev/docs/learn-the-basics/xml_format>`_ and :ref:`High-Level (HL)-SCXML<hl_scxml>` into a format that can be used by model checking tools (i.e. JANI or plain SCXML).
+MOCO focuses on converting the RoaML model of the system into a plain `SCXML format <https://www.w3.org/TR/scxml/>`_ that can be used by model checking tools such as SCAN.
 A full robotic system and the information needed for model checking consists of:

-* one or multiple ROS nodes in SCXML,
+* one or multiple ROS nodes in (A)SCXML,
-* the environment model in SCXML,
+* the environment model in (A)SCXML,
 * the Behavior Tree in XML,
-* the plugins of the Behavior Tree leaf nodes in SCXML,
+* the plugins of the Behavior Tree leaf nodes in (A)SCXML
-* the property to check in temporal logic, currently given in JANI, later support for XML will be added.

-We offer a push-button solution for the full bundle conversion of all of those input files into one model-checkable format.
-We suggest using `smc_storm <https://github.com/convince-project/smc_storm>`_ for verifying JANI models and `SCAN <https://github.com/convince-project/SCAN>`_ to verify plain SCXML models..
+The full bundle of files is converted to an equivalent model in plain SCXML, which can be directly verified using model checkers such as `SCAN <https://github.com/convince-project/SCAN>`_.

 .. image:: graphics/as2fm_overview.drawio.svg
     :alt: How AS2FM works